-- 4.1 The layout and design of premises must aim to minimize the risk of errors and permit effective cleaning and maintenance in order to avoid cross-contamination, build-up of dust or dirt, and, in general, any adverse effect on the quality of products. - 4.2 Where dust is generated (e.g. during sampling, weighing, mixing and processing operations, packaging of powder), measures should be taken to avoid cross-contamination and facilitate cleaning. - 4.3 Premises should be situated in an environment that, when considered together with measures to protect the manufacturing process, presents minimum risk of causing any contamination of materials or products. - 4.4 Premises should be designed to ensure the logical flow of materials and personnel. - 4.5 Premises used for the manufacture of finished products should be suitably designed and constructed to facilitate cleaning and sanitation. - 4.6 Premises should be carefully maintained, and it should be ensured that repair and maintenance operations do not present any hazard to the quality of products. - 4.7 Premises should be cleaned and, where applicable, disinfected according to written procedures.
-Records should be maintained. - 4.8 Pipe work, electrical supply, lighting, temperature, humidity and ventilation should be appropriate and such that they do not adversely affect, directly or indirectly, either the products during their manufacture and storage, or the accurate functioning of equipment. - 4.9 Premises should be designed and equipped so as to afford maximum protection against the entry of insects, birds or other animals. - 4.10 Rest and refreshment rooms should be separated from manufacturing and quality control areas. - 4.11 Appropriate changing rooms and toilets should be provided. - 4.12 Facilities for changing and storing clothes and for washing and toilet purposes should be easily accessible and appropriate for the number of users.
-Toilets should not communicate directly with production or storage areas.
+- 4.1 The layout and design of premises must aim to minimize the risk of errors and permit effective cleaning and maintenance in order to avoid crosscontamination, build-up of dust or dirt, and, in general, any adverse effect on the quality of products. - 4.2 Where dust is generated (e.g. during sampling, weighing, mixing and processing operations, packaging of powder), measures should be taken to avoid cross- contamination and facilitate cleaning. - 4.3 Premises should be situated in an environment that, when considered together with measures to protect the manufacturing process, presents minimum risk of causing any contamination of materials or products. - 4.4 Cubicles, or suites, processing products requiring low humidity, should have well- sealed walls and ceilings and should also be separated from adjacent areas with higher humidity, by means of suitable airlocks. - 4.5 Premises should be designed to ensure the logical flow of materials and personnel. - 4.6 Premises used for the manufacture of finished products should be suitably designed and constructed to facilitate cleaning and sanitation. - 4.7 Premises should be carefully maintained, and it should be ensured that repair and maintenance operations do not present any hazard to the quality of products. - 4.8 Premises should be cleaned and, where applicable, disinfected according to written procedures.
+Records should be maintained. - 4.9 Pipe work, electrical supply, lighting, temperature, humidity and ventilation should be appropriate and such that they do not adversely affect, directly or indirectly, either the products during their manufacture and storage, or the accurate functioning of equipment. - 4.10 Premises should be designed and equipped so as to afford maximum protection against the entry of insects, birds or other animals. - 4.11 Rest and refreshment rooms should be separated from manufacturing and quality control areas.

-- 4.13 Maintenance workshops should if possible be separated from production areas.
-Whenever parts and tools are stored in the production area, they should be kept in rooms or lockers reserved for that use. - 4.14 Animal houses should be well isolated from other areas, with separate entrance (animal access) and air-handling facilities.
+- 4.12 Appropriate changing rooms and toilets should be provided. - 4.13 Facilities for changing and storing clothes and for washing and toilet purposes should be easily accessible and appropriate for the number of users.
+Toilets should not communicate directly with production or storage areas. - 4.14 Maintenance workshops should if possible be separated from production areas.
+Whenever parts and tools are stored in the production area, they should be kept in rooms or lockers reserved for that use. - 4.15 Animal houses should be well isolated from other areas, with separate entrance (animal access) and air-handling facilities.